phil-barrett/grblHAL-teensy-4.x/prebuilt.md

 ## Prebuilt Firmware
 ### Available Versions
 These are found in [configurations.zip](https://github.com/phil-barrett/grblHAL-teensy-4.x/blob/master/configurations.zip).
+There are no USB only versions anymore.
+These versions all work with USB or Ethernet.
+At this time, we do not recommend using the compat versions - you should use one of the many GCode Senders that work with grblHAL.
+If you need compatibility mode and other options, you will need to install the source from github and build it.

+"3X qei" - 3 Axis, Aux Relays, Quadrature Encoder

+"3X qangY qei" - 3 Axis, Aux Relays, Quadrature Encoder

-"3 axis usb quad enc" - 3 Axis, Aux Relays, Quadrature Encoder
+"3X qangY AutoSq qei" - 3 Axis, Aux Relays, Quadrature Encoder

-"3 axis usb no opts" - 3 Axis, Aux Relays
+"3X qangY AutoSq qei SDCard Keypad" - 3 Axis, Aux Relays, Quadrature Encoder

-"3 axis usb compat" - 3 Axis, no options, compatibility with older senders.
+"3X compat" - 3 Axis, no options, compatibility with older senders.

+"4X qei" - 4 Axis, Aux Relays, Quadrature Encoder

+"4X gangY qei" - 4 Axis, Aux Relays, Quadrature Encoder

-"4 axis usb quad enc" - 4 Axis, Aux Relays, Quadrature Encoder
+"4X gangY AutoSq qei" - 4 Axis, Aux Relays, Quadrature Encoder

-"4 axis usb no opts" - 4 Axis, Aux Relays
+"4X gangY AutoSq qei SDCard Keypad" - 4 Axis, Aux Relays, Quadrature Encoder

-"4 axis usb compat" - 4 Axis, no options, compatibility with older senders.
+"4X compat" - 4 Axis, no options, compatibility with older senders.

-"5 axis usb quad enc" - 5 Axis, Aux Relays, Quadrature Encoder
+"5X qei SDCard Keypad" - 5 Axis, Aux Relays, Quadrature Encoder

-"5 axis usb no opts" - 5 Axis, Aux Relays

-"5 axis usb compat" - 5 Axis, no options, compatibility with older senders.
+"5X compat" - 5 Axis, no options, compatibility with older senders.

-Ethernet versions are found in [ethernet_configurations.zip](https://github.com/phil-barrett/grblHAL-teensy-4.x/blob/master/ethernet_configurations.zip).

-"3 axis eth quad end" - 3 Axis, Ethernet, Quadrature Encoder

-"3 axis gangY eth quad enc" - 3 Axis, Axis B ganged to Y, Ethernet, Quadrature Encoder

-"4 axis eth quad enc" - 4 Axis, Ethernet, Quadrature Encoder

-"4 axis gangY eth quad enc" -4 Axis, Axis B ganged to Y, Ethernet, Quadrature Encoder

-"5 axis eth quad enc" - 5 Axis, Ethernet, Quadrature Encoder

 ### Options
-n Axis - number of axes
+nX - number of axes

-usb - USB interface
+gangY - Y Motor is ganged with A (if 3 Axis) or B (if 4 Axis)

-quad enc - Quadrature encoder on digital inputs.
+qei - Quadrature encoder on digital inputs.
 Supports spindle and feed rate override.

-no opts - basic support

 Compat - Sender compatibility.  disables new features of grblHAL and maintains compatibility with senders.

+SDCard - SDCard support

-eth - Ethernet support
+Keypad - keypad support

 More options will be added in the future.